 Hon.
 David Joanasie: Thank you, Mr. Speaker.
 This new parking garage program, we know there is a lot of excitement and interest towards getting municipalities equipped with parking garage needs.
-We know there is some that require much more than currently exists in the communities.
+We know there are some that require much more than currently exists in their communities.

-With this funding that we roll out we try to maximize the usage of our funds and looking at the proposals we have some that are planning for 6-bay garage or 3-bay garage, so of course there are many communities....
-There are nine communities that have submitted proposals for and this was as of March 2023.
-We'll work with the Municipality of

-Sanikiluaq to see what might fit with the funding levels that we can deliver through this program.
+With this funding that we've rolled out, we try to maximize the usage of our funds, and looking at the proposals, we have some that are planning for six-bay garage or three-bay garage, so of course there are many communities; there are nine communities that have submitted proposals, and this was as of March 2023.
+We'll work with the Municipality of Sanikiluaq to see what might fit with the funding levels that we can deliver through this program.
 Thank you, Mr. Speaker.